 In 2019, if you were a full-year resident of California, you probably used Form 540 2EZ or 540 to file your state income taxes.
 If you were a nonresident or only lived in California for part of the year, you likely used Form 540NR.
 The form has short and long versions.

 You have multiple ways to file your California state tax return.

 - File online.
 You can use CalFile, the state’s online tax-filing system, to file your return for free.
 You must create an account on the Franchise Tax Board’s website to use this service.
-You may also be able to use Credit Karma Tax® to file for free.
 Other free-filing options may also be available, based on income limitations.
 And of course you have the option of using a fee-based e-file provider.

 - File by mail.
 Once you complete your tax return, you can mail it to the Franchise Tax Board.
 The agency provides the relevant mailing address for each tax form on its website.

 California applies a state sales tax to all retail sales of goods and merchandise, though there are some exemptions.
 The state has a use tax that applies to the storage, use or other consumption of goods not subject to the sales tax — including items purchased in another state by mail, phone or internet and then shipped into the state.

 The sales and use tax rate in any locality in California is composed of the state tax rate, a local tax rate (if any) and any district tax rate that may apply.